mattia-atzeni/flip/README.md

 Press ```Ctrl + B``` to run the Flip interpreter.

 This will run the program ```fact.flip``` and compute the factorial of 500, as shown in the figure below.
-As you can see, Flip takes advantage of the ```bigint``` type to efficiently support arbitrary-precision arithmetic.
+As you can see, Flip takes advantage of the ```bigint``` type to natively support arbitrary-precision arithmetic.

 <p align="center">
 <img src="img/flip-fact-example.png" width="70%">